 You can also get pricing help by asking another case breaker.
 We're generally a friendly lot.
 The last thing you want to do is undervalue a card.

 It is also good to check on supplies you're going to need for shipping and make sure you have enough.
 I also want to clear space and make card boxes so that they are ready to be filled once the product arrives and wrappers begin to fly.

 Bonus Tip: Do yourself a favor and do not have other auctions running or ending right before a release.
 This will create a headache of double work.
-You can not be shipping and monitoring those auctions while trying to rip and sell all the new stuff.
+You can't ship cards and monitor those auctions while trying to rip and sell all the new stuff.
 The more time you can spend listing, the better.
 That is what results in sales.

 Step 4.
 Let the Ripping Begin!

-When the product comes in, the eating and sleeping ends.
+When the product comes in, the time for eating and sleeping is over.
 I have been blessed to be able to schedule time off of work for usually three days during a release week.
 I saved a lot of vacation time up and it has been a blessing.
 If you are doing small quantities, time off work will not be needed.
-However, to be most effective with ten or more cases, you will need time.
+However, to be most effective with 10 or more cases, you will need time.
 I do have some help as I will expand upon, but not as much as you might think.
 I am still able to turn around dozens of cases in short periods of time.

 I hate scanning the most as there is little reward and it eats up so much time.
 But at least I get to see the hits at this point.
 After trying many ways, I have trimmed down the time with various programs.
 No matter how much time it might save, I do not like using pictures of cards taken with digital cameras.

 I also have another friend that usually comes over around 7:30-8 PM and helps open packs.
 I could not do the volume I do without the two of them helping me open and, later, sort.
 I try to have everything opened in one day even if I am up alone until 2 or 3 AM when the TV stations are signing off for the night.
 Some products, like Topps Heritage, are longer and take me two days to open.